-Public Safety and members from CERT will determine the segment(s) of the campus community that will be sent a notification.
+Public Safety and members from the Core Emergency Response Team will collaborate to determine the segment(s) of the campus community that will be sent a notification.
 A message will be sent to the entire campus community when there is at least the potential that a very large segment of the community will be affected by a situation where there is a threat to their health or safety.